Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

-\subsection{Contextual Robust State Estimator}
+\subsection{CONTEXTUAL ROBUST STATE ESTIMATOR}

-The vanilla K-NN algorithm approximates the conditional distribution of the delayed measurement vector \( z^d \) given the available measurement vector \( z^a_t \) (referred to as the \emph{context}) using a discrete uniform distribution supported on the \( K \) training samples closest to \( z^a_t \).
-The underlying intuition is that training samples in close proximity to \( z^a_t \) are more likely to originate from a distribution similar to the target one.
-However, this approximation is prone to significant inference errors, particularly when the training dataset is small or in power systems where a single context \( z^a_t \) can correspond to a wide variety of system states.
-To enhance robustness against such inherent estimation errors, we draw inspiration from~\cite{esteban2022distributionally} and propose a simple yet effective \emph{ Robust Contextual State Estimator}, based on the min-max formulation~\eqref{eq:robust_K-NNse_minmax}.
+The vanilla K-NN algorithm approximates the conditional distribution of the delayed measurement vector \( z^d_t \) given the available measurement vector \( z^a_t \) (referred to as the \emph{context}) using a discrete uniform distribution supported on the \( K \) training samples closest to \( z^a_t \).
+The underlying intuition is that training samples in close proximity to \( z^a_t \) are more likely to { serve as good pseudo-measurements in lieu of the missing vector \( z^d_t \).
+However, these pseudo-measurements carry significant statistical uncertainty, particularly when the training dataset from which they have been obtained is small or in power systems where a single context \( z^a_t \) can correspond to a wide variety of system states}.
+To enhance robustness against such inherent statistical uncertainty, we draw inspiration from~\cite{esteban2022distributionally} and propose a simple yet effective \emph{ Contextual Robust State Estimator}, based on the min-max formulation~\eqref{eq:robust_K-NNse_minmax}.